-September 4, 2018 will be an exciting day in the history of Owatonna Public Utilities.
-Besides being the day after a national holiday, it is the day we will begin using a new customer information system for billing, customer records, payments, and an online customer portal.
+October 1, 2018 will be an exciting day in the history of Owatonna Public Utilities.
+It is the day we will begin using a new customer information system for billing, customer records, payments, and an online customer portal.
 National Information Solutions Cooperative (NISC) is our new software vendor and their product, iVUE, will bring many benefits to customers and the utility.

 A significant item to note involves credit cards.
 Customers calling to make a credit card payment over the phone will be directed to a third-party automated service.
 This is an important change in process because it will allow us to better protect customers’ credit card information and become compliant with credit card data security standards.
 Without these protections in place, there is a risk that customer credit card information could be compromised in the event of a cyber-security or other data breach.
 A data breach could be as simple as someone overhearing a spoken credit card number.
 Customers will still be able to pay by credit card in person and online as they do now.

 Speaking of online, the new customer portal will be new and improved!
 Customers currently using our CustomerWeb site will need to re-register for the new customer portal site.
 It will be worth your time to do so, as you will have access to more robust consumption and billing history information as well as the ability to sign up for e-billing, automatic recurring payments, and various notifications via email and text message.

 Customers will also be able to use “Pay Now” functionality to pay your bill online on a one-time basis, without setting up a user name and password.
 You will just need some account information from your monthly bill to utilize this feature.